 Traits to Look Out For in a DMARC Analyzing Software Solution

-ISPs and domain service providers should have an effective DMARC policy to prevent spamming directed to your customers and cyberattacks originating through emails employing spoofing and phishing.
+ISPs and domain service providers should have an effective DMARC policy to prevent spamming directed to your customers and cyberattacks originating through emails employing spoofing and phishing of emails and websites.
 Here are the traits one should look for in a DMARC analyzing software solution.

 - The platform should be user-friendly and guide you perfectly towards a ‘p=reject’ policy in the quickest manner possible without bypassing or ignoring any email authentication standard.

 - It should provide an effective SaaS solution that empowers organizations to manage complex DMARC deployment comfortably.

 - The solution should provide 360-degree visibility and governance across all email channels.

 - The entire DMARC implementation and usage procedure should be as easy as possible.

 The internet has become an integral constituent of human life, and email correspondence has increased manifold.
 While convenient, it opens up opportunities for malicious actors to have a free hand at email spoofing directed at unsuspecting targets intending to infiltrate information systems and cause reputational and financial loss to the organization.
 Email channels are the most vulnerable in any network system.